JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 * `ElementType.METHOD` for return types of methods;
 * `ElementType.PARAMETER` for value parameters;
 * `ElementType.FIELD` for fields; and
-* `ElementType.TYPE_USE` for any type including type arguments, upper bounds of type parameters and wildcard types.
+* `ElementType.TYPE_USE` (since 1.1.60) for any type including type arguments, upper bounds of type parameters and wildcard types.

-The default nullability is used when a type itself is not annotated by a nullability annotation, and the default is determined by the innermost enclosing element annotated with a type qualifier default annotation with the `ElementType` corresponding to the type usage.
+The default nullability is used when a type itself is not annotated by a nullability annotation, and the default is determined by the innermost enclosing element annotated with a type qualifier default annotation with the `ElementType` matching the type usage.

 ```java
 @Nonnull